- TriFinance Luxembourg grows and moves to a new office

 - Our specificity is the combination of pragmatic advisory and operational support

-We are active in Finance departments in the corporate and financial sector
+- We are active in Finance departments in the corporate and financial sectors

 The Grand Duchy of Luxembourg is the fourth country where TriFinance is active, after Belgium, the Netherlands and Germany.
 TriFinance has chosen 2 experienced Client Partners, Anne-Laure and Samy, to handle its expansion into Luxembourg.
 "Our model of offering operational support combined with practical advice does not exist in the Grand Duchy, where we are already doing more than I had originally planned, despite the Covid-19 epidemic", underlines Xavier Gabriëls, Managing Director and Chief Operating Officer of the Parklane Insight Group.
 "Of course we are focusing on the financial sector, but we are not stopping there.
 We are presenting ourselves in Luxembourg with our entire portfolio of services."